ltskinner/software-engineering/books/mythical_man_month/README.md

 "Add little to little and there will be a big pile"

-"The second system is the most dangerous system a man ever designs"
+"The second system is the most dangerous system a man ever designs" - have actually witnessed this firsthand in the wake of ADAT

 ## [Chapter 6: Passing the Word](./CHAPTER_6.md)